yenjia/credit_card_fraud_detection_2023/README.md

 **Note:** This step could take several hours to complete.

 ## Training
 The model is XGBoost.
-The parameters are currently not changeable and are placed in `model.py`.
+The file `model.py` contains the parameters which are currently unchangeable.

 ```
 python train.py \
     --input output/preprocessing.csv \